 - How can you help me cope with the changes RA is making in my daily life?

 - What are the long-term complications of RA?

 - Are there any symptoms I should be particularly on the lookout for?

 - Do you think I will need surgery to deal with my RA symptoms?

 Taking control of your treatment may also help you cope.
-Talk to your doctor about finding ways to actively manage your symptoms and pain.
+Talk to your doctor about finding ways to manage your symptoms and pain.

 Finally, don’t forget to be aware of your limits.
 It’s important to stay as active as possible, but pushing yourself too hard can cause more fatigue and damage.
 Rest when you need to and don’t be afraid to ask for help.
-Taking care of yourself now can keep you healthier in the future.
+Taking care of yourself now can help to keep you healthier in the future.